- Swiss testing laboratory

 ISO 21702 Test

-Measurement of Antiviral Activity on Plastics and
+ISO 21702 Test - Measurement of Antiviral Activity on Plastics and other Non-Porous Surfaces

 ISO 21702:2019 test method is an important standard for assessing the effectiveness of non-porous products treated with antiviral agents, particularly those used in environments where viral contamination poses a significant risk to public health.
 As the demand for antiviral-treated products continues to rise, this standard provides manufacturers and product developers with a standardized means of confirming the validity of their materials.